Shaving Cream Prints are Good Clean Fun…

 Using a pointed tool, trace patterns into the prepared shaving cream.

-In this example, a fine needle tool was used.
+In this example, a fine needle tool was used (you could use a toothpick or skewer instead, or even combs).
 It creates very subtle patterning:

-Lay a sheet of white card stock gently onto the surface, and press until the entire sheet has made contact with the foam.
+Lay a sheet of white card stock gently onto the surface of your mixture, and press until the entire sheet has made contact with the foam for your shaving cream marbling.

 Lift the paper away, carefully, and set aside, foamy side up, on a sheet of waxed paper.

-Allow a few moments for the pigments to bond with the surface of the card stock, (30 seconds is quite long enough) then wipe the surface clean with a squeegee or similar tool.
+Allow a few moments for the pigments to bond with the surface of the card stock, (30 seconds is quite long enough) then scrape the surface clean with a squeegee or similar tool.

 Deposit the ‘used’ shaving cream into a waste container.